percona/percona-xtradb-cluster/doc-pxc/source/wsrep-status-index.rst

 .. variable:: wsrep_cert_index_size

+This variable shows the number of entries in the certification index.

 .. variable:: wsrep_causal_reads_

 Shows the number of writesets processed while the variable :variable:`wsrep_causal_reads` was set to ``ON``.